About Us

 Roger Berlind retired in 2022 after working for 25 years in the software industry.
 He has lived next to the Mount Holly Preserve that entire time.
 He and his wife, Carol, walk their dog, Amir, there or in other nearby preserves every single day.
 He has been an active volunteer on our Remove and Restore project since it began in 2021 and is a strong supporter of environmental groups and local arts organizations.
 He enjoys reading (especially physics, history, and science fiction), listening to music, watching wild animals, and traveling.

 Christina Collura has been a resident of Lewisboro since 2015.
 Upon relocating to the area, she was immediately drawn to the Lewisboro Land Trust.
 An avid traveler and lover of nature, she brings a passion for land preservation and conservation.
-And she keeps all aspects of our financial operation organized as well as assisting with fundraising.
+And she keeps our financial operation organized as well as assisting with fundraising.

 Terri Riina received the Westchester County Volunteer of the Year award in 2005 and was the honoree at The Friends of Karen annual gala in 2020, where she has volunteers for 30 years.
 She has an accounting degree and CPA license, and recently retired after a long and fulfilling career with Housman & Elezovic CPAs in White Plains.
 Terri now has time for her favorite hobbies; visiting her son, daughter-in-law and three grandsons in Vermont, hiking, exploring nature, pickleball and helping others.
-Terri is married to Tony Riina, and together they became stewards for the Marian Yarrow and Mildred Grierson Preserves many years go.
+Terri is married to Tony Riina, and together they became stewards for the Marian Yarrow and Mildred Grierson Preserves many years ago.

-Helen Stevens is a fairlynew Lewisboro resident with a lifelong passion for nature and open spaces.
+Helen Stevens is a fairly new Lewisboro resident with a lifelong passion for nature and open spaces.
 When she’s not working as a psychologist in private practice, you’ll find her playing outdoors in all seasons with her young children and exploring her nearby trails in the Grierson and Yarrow preserves.
-Having grown up surrounded by natural spaces and witnessing her father’s engagement in their local land trust, Helen was inspired to connect with the Lewisboro Land Trust soon after moving here, and began by volunteering with the Toddler Hikes and Access Nature programs.
+Having grown up surrounded by natural spaces and witnessing her father’s engagement in their local land trust, Helen was inspired to connect with the Lewisboro Land Trust soon after moving here, and began by volunteering with our Toddler Hikes and Access Nature programs.

 Bobbe Stultz has been active in open space preservation and environmental education for the past thirty years.
 She was on the team that led the initiative to preserve Old Field Preserve and Leon Levy Preserve, as well as the successful Open Space Referendum campaign in 2000.
 She is a founder of the Lewisboro Land Trust, co-founder of Lewisboro Horseman’s Association, and a past board member of the Lewisboro Conservation Advisory Council.
 Bobbe has a degree in Marketing, and a BFA from the School of Visual Arts, NYC.
 She is in charge of communications and marketing for the Lewisboro Land Trust, as well as volunteer outreach.